CEWendel/tlog/README.md

 $ tlog stop example
 ```

-#### Stop the current task and commit your tracked working changes to the current branch
+#### Stop the current task and commit your tracked changes to the current branch
 ```bash
 $ tlog stop example -a -m "My commit message"
 ```